 Fact: Sea levels have already risen 4 to 8 inches.

 The EPA says "sea level is rising more rapidly along the U.S. coast than worldwide, and along the Gulf and Atlantic coasts, a one foot (30 cm) rise in sea level is possible by 2050.
 Thousands of square miles of Florida, the Carolinas and the Gulf Coast will be flooded.
-Large areas of low-lying countries like Bangladesh, parts of China and small islands in the Pacific will be inundated.
+Low-lying countries like Bangladesh, parts of China and small islands in the Pacific will be inundated.

 Greenhouse Supply Curve